vuongvu1/react-easy-localization/README.md

 `npm install --save react-easy-localization`

+### React dependency

+React >= 16.8.0

 ## API

 - LocaleProvider - use React Context to provide localization values
-- useLocale - a React Hooks that provides localization values
+- useLocale - a React Hook that provides localization values
 - withLocale - a React HOC that provides localization values

 ### Localization values

-- `i18n`: contains all localized texts
+- `i18n`: an object contains all localized texts
 - `languageCode`: current selected language code
-- `changeLanguage`: use this function to change the language
+- `changeLanguage`: method to change the language
+- `allLanguages`: contains the list of all languages

 ### Input

-- `resources`: a simple object containing language keys (i.e. en, ge, fr..) and a list of key-value pairs for localized strings
+- `resources`: a simple object containing language keys (i.e. en, ge, fr..) and a list of key-value pairs for localized texts
+- `defaultLanguage`: choose a start language, if unset, the default is the first language in `resources`

 ```js
 const resources = {